 Some articles cannot be rewritten, or shouldn’t be rewritten.
 How do you decide?
 Well, I’m going to tell you how I decide.
 Sometimes I act on that decision and sometimes I don’t.
 I usually don’t.

 I use statistics, usually covering 90 days or more, to see which articles have the least amount of page views.
-With WordPress, I use statistics from the Jetpack plugin because it gives me a real-time report of what’s being viewed.
+With WordPress, The Jetpack plugin gives me a real-time report of what’s being viewed.
 I also view reports from within the Google Analytics and Google AdSense dashboards.

 If you think doing a rewrite is a new idea, think again.
 Major newspapers and other commercial entities have being just that for more years than I can remember.